 where Nb is given by Table 6.4.1.4.3-1,

 and where Nbhop=1 regardless of the value of Nb.
 The quantity nSRS counts the number of SRS transmissions.
-For the case of an SRS resource configured as aperiodic by the higher-layer parameter resourceType, it is given by nSRS=l'R within the slot in which the NsymbSRS symbol SRS resource is transmitted.
-The quantity R≤NsymbSRS is the repetition factor given by the field repetitionFactor if configured, otherwise R=NsymbSRS.
+For the case of an SRS resource configured as aperiodic by the higher-layer parameter resourceType, it is given by nSRS=l'sR within the slot in which the NsymbSRS symbol SRS resource is transmitted.
+The quantity R≤NsymbSRS is the repetition factor given by the field repetitionFactor if configured, otherwise R=NsymbSRSs where s=2 if the higher-layer parameter enhanced-dmrs-Type_r18 is configured, otherwise s=1.

+.

 For the case of an SRS resource configured as periodic or semi-persistent by the higher-layer parameter resourceType, the SRS counter is given by

+nSRS=Nslotframe,μnf+ns,fμ-ToffsetTSRSNsymbSRSsR+l'sR

 for slots that satisfy .
 The periodicity in slots and slot offset are given in clause 6.4.1.4.4.

 Table 6.4.1.4.3-1: SRS bandwidth configuration.